 If you have no strong feelings, make it clear the rest of the ceremony is up to those planning and they're free to do what they feel is right at the time.

-However, if you’d like to plan a funeral that further reflects your character, consider:
+However, if you'd like to plan a funeral that reflects your character, consider:

 - Do any funeral songs or hymns have special meaning to you?
 If not, you could draw inspiration from our funeral song generator.

-- Are there any nice or funny stories or life events you'd like mentioning in you eulogy?
+- Are there any nice or funny stories or life events you'd like mentioning in your eulogy?

 - Would you rather have a traditional funeral or a celebration of your life?